 Use custom collation

-Create a custom collation for the index using the options provided in Compass.
+Create a custom collation for the index by typing or pasting the collation document in the text box.

 Wildcard projection (New in MongoDB 4.2)